cocoaaa/IE/HW1/report/.ipynb_checkpoints/report-checkpoint.md

 as the features from its direct neighbors to train the CRF model.
 Using the cross-validation, I searched the hyperparameter spaces and tuned the model.
 The best CV settings were used to train the model on the entire training set.
 As a result, the best CV model achieved 0.9 precision, 0.874 recall and 0.887 f1-score on the provided test set.
-Its learned pfeature weights and label transition probabilities are showned in Table 3.
+Its learned weights and transition probabilities are showned in Table 3.
+In order to alleviate the overfitting observed in our cross-validated model, I retrained the model with regularization.
+The results on train and dev sets are shown in Table 4 and 5, and the learned parameters are shown in Table 6.
+However, I would like to note that the scores from training set and dev set suggests the model is still overfitted.

-I use this model to make a prediction on `testb`.
-The resulting predictions are saved as `report/predictions/crf.bio` for the BIO scheme and `report/predictions/crf.ibo` for the IBO scheme.
+I use this regularized model to make a prediction on `testb`.
+The predicted tags are saved as `report/predictions/crf.bio` for the BIO scheme and `report/predictions/crf.ibo` for the IBO scheme.
 The scheme conversion was done using the code provided by the TA for this assignment.